 Do I need to “practice” mindfulness?

-Mindfulness is awareness of the present moment.
-It is not really practiced, although we do often have to remind ourselves to return to a state of non-judgmental attention.
-With "practice,” it becomes easier to recognize when the mind has moved into unhelpful thinking states (ruminative thoughts, fantasies about the past or future, fearful states), and return again to the present: the feeling of your breath, temperature of the air, something that is real right now.
+Mindfulness is awareness and our natural way of being, but we do need to remind ourselves to return to this state of non-judgmental attention.
+By engaging in mindfulness practices (sitting meditation, yoga, etc) it becomes easier to recognize when the mind has moved into unhelpful thinking states (ruminative thoughts, fantasies about the past or future, fearful states), and then return to the present: the feeling of the breath, temperature of the air, all that is real right now.
 Through embracing the actuality of the mind, body, heart, and present relationship with the world, we find new freedom to make “real-time” choices that align with our highest goals and aspirations.

 Why would I want to be mindful of the moment during times of difficulty?

-People often ask why it would be helpful to turn attention to the moment when that moment is difficult or painful.
-Though it is true that mindfulness and meditation allow space for difficult experiences to arise, this creates an opportunity to relate to them differently, to practice not identifying with them ("I am an angry person"), and instead observe them with compassionate curiosity ("this is what anger feels like right now").
-In this way, we can re-process “stuck” emotions with a new healing presence.
-Simply by attending, we learn how to begin again, to open up to whatever is happening, to have compassion for ourselves instead of judgment, and to relate to discomfort very differently.
-We always have the opportunity to make skillful choices in the present moment, no matter how difficult the experience may be.
+People often ask why it would be helpful to be mindful if the present moment experience feels difficult or painful.
+Though it is true that mindfulness puts us in touch with difficult sensations or emotions that may be present, there is space and opportunity to relate to them differently; to practice not identifying with them ("I am an angry person") and instead witness them coming and going with curiosity ("this is what anger feels like right now").
+By simply attending to the present experience, we can open up to whatever is happening, have compassion for ourselves instead of judgment, and relate to discomfort with a healing presence.
+Then we can proceed and make skillful choices moment to moment, no matter how difficult the experience may be.